EvaMaeRey/ind2cat/README.md

 #> 5  TRUE     spam
 ```

-Likewise, in data visualization products, we see how repetitive recoding
+Likewise, in data visualization products where recoding can be done on
-can be in the Titanic data example that follows.
+the fly, we see that the process can be repetative.

 ``` r
 tidytitanic::passengers %>%